 Our Board of Directors believes it is in the best interest of our company to increase the number of authorized shares of common stock to give our company greater flexibility in considering and planning for future potential business needs.
-The increase in the number of authorized shares of common stock to 85,000,000 is expected to create capital liquidity to permit and enhance opportunities for growth.
-Unless further stockholder approval is required for a proposed issuance of additional shares by the rules of the Nasdaq Stock Market or other applicable laws or regulations, the additional shares may be issued for various purposes without further stockholder approval.
+The increase in the number of authorized shares of common stock to 170,000,000 is expected to create capital liquidity to permit and enhance opportunities for growth.
+Unless further stockholder approval is required for a proposed issuance of additional shares by the Nasdaq rules or other applicable laws or regulations, the additional shares may be issued for various purposes without further stockholder approval.
 These purposes may include: raising capital; establishing strategic relationships or licensing arrangements with other companies; expanding our business through the acquisition of other businesses, products or technologies; providing equity incentives to employees, officers and directors; and other purposes.

 As of the date of this Proxy Statement, the Board of Directors has not approved any plans or proposals to issue any of the additional authorized shares of our common stock contemplated by this proposal and has no commitments to do so.
-However, in the future, the Board of Directors could authorize certain of the additional authorized shares to be issued (i) pursuant to our equity compensation plans, (ii) pursuant to a sales agreement with JonesTrading Institutional Services LLC ("JonesTrading") entered into in March 2021 to create an at-the-market offering program under which we may offer and sell shares of our common stock having an aggregate offering price of up to \$25.0 million, and (iii) pursuant to a common stock purchase agreement with Aspire Capital Fund, LLC ("Aspire Capital") entered into in September 2020, which provides that, upon the terms and subject to the conditions and limitations set forth therein, Aspire Capital is committed to purchase up to an aggregate of \$20.0 million of shares of our common stock at our request from time to time during the 30-month term of such agreement.
-To date, we have issued \$15.3 million of shares of our common stock to Aspire Capital pursuant to this common stock purchase agreement and \$4.7 million of shares of our common stock to JonesTrading pursuant to the sales agreement with JonesTrading.
+However, in the future, the Board of Directors could authorize certain of the additional authorized shares to be issued (i) pursuant to our equity compensation plans, and (ii) pursuant to a sales agreement with Jefferies LLC ("Jefferies") entered into in April 2022 to create an at-the-market offering program under which we may offer and sell shares of our common stock having an aggregate offering price of up to \$65.0 million.
+To date, we have issued \$5.6 million of shares of our common stock to Jefferies pursuant to the sales agreement with Jefferies.
 The Board of Directors desires to have additional authorized shares available to provide additional flexibility to use our common stock for financing and business purposes in the future.
-From our inception through December 31, 2021, we have financed our operations primarily through the sale of equity securities and debt financings.
+From our inception through December 31, 2022, we have financed our operations primarily through the sale of equity securities and convertible debt and through venture debt, term loans and license and collaboration agreement revenues.
 To date, we have not derived any revenue from product sales.
-We expect our expenses to increase in connection with our ongoing activities, particularly as we continue to advance our lead product candidate, efzofitimod (the non-proprietary name of ATYR1923), in clinical development, advance ATYR2810 into clinical development and continue our research and development activities for other potential product candidates based on tRNA synthetase biology and Neuropilin-2 biology, and seek marketing approval for products that we may develop.
+We expect our expenses to increase in connection with our ongoing activities, particularly as we continue to advance our lead product candidate, efzofitimod (the non-proprietary name of ATYR1923), in clinical development, and continue our research and development activities for other potential product candidates based on tRNA synthetase biology and Neuropilin-2 biology, and seek marketing approval for products that we may develop.
 In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution.
 Until we can generate sufficient product revenues, if ever, we expect to finance our cash needs through a combination of equity offerings, grant funding, collaborations, strategic partnerships and/or licensing arrangements, and when we are closer to commercialization of our product candidates, potentially through debt financings.
 We may use some of the additional authorized shares for capital raising transactions if we have an appropriate opportunity.
 If the increase in the number of authorized shares of common stock is postponed until the foregoing specific needs arise, the delay and expense incident to obtaining approval of the stockholders at that time could impair our ability to meet our objectives.